Education in emergency - Burkina Faso - Enfants du Monde Education in emergency - Burkina Faso - Enfants du Monde

 schools were supported.

-Since 2016, Burkina Faso has been plagued by armed groups attacks across the country, resulting in massive population displacement.
-This instability has also led to a political crisis, a coup in 2022, and inflation of 13.5%.
-By mid-2022, close to 2 million people were displaced, more than 4.000 schools were closed, affecting more than 700.000 students.
-For many children, school is not only a place of learning, but also a safe place.
-During crisis, the risk of violence against children is even higher.
+Since 2016, Burkina Faso has been plagued by attacks from armed groups across the country, leading to massive population displacement.
+This instability has also led to a political crisis, a coup d’état in 2022 and inflation of 13.5%.
+By mid-2022, nearly 2 million people had been displaced and more than 4,000 schools were closed, affecting more than 700,000 students.
+For many children, school is not only a place of learning but also a refuge.
+In times of crisis, the risk of violence against children is even higher.

-We coordinate education programmes in emergency situations in several regions of the country, on behalf of different organizations such as the Swiss Agency for Development and Cooperation or the European Union, in order to send to school and protect displaced children affected by the security crisis in Burkina Faso.
+We coordinate emergency education programmes in several regions of the country, on behalf of various organisations such as the Swiss Agency for Development and Cooperation and the European Union, to educate and protect displaced children affected by the security crisis in Burkina Faso.

 Salfo,10 years old displaced with his family, Burkina Faso

-The school of my village closed because of the attacks.
-In this school I am happy to be in class and I am not scared anymore.
+The school in my village closed because of attacks.
+I am happy to be in class at this school and I am no longer afraid.

-Schooling displaced children following the attacks on their villages, as well as deprived children from host communities in the regions of Boucle du Mouhoun, North-Central and East: on behalf of the global fund Education Cannot Wait, we are leading a Support Programme for Continuous and inclusive quality Education for the children affected by the security crisis (PAEC).
+Enrol displaced children following attacks on their villages, as well as disadvantaged children from host communities in the Boucle du Mouhoun, Centre-Nord and East regions: on behalf of the Global Fund’s Education Cannot Wait initiative, in 2022 we implemented a programme to support quality, inclusive and continuous education for children affected by the security crisis (PAEC).

 Learn more

-Improving the access to education and to drinking water: this project to Support a Multisectoral and Integrated Response to the needs of affected populations of the Eastern region (PARMI-East)was developed from July 2022 to June 2023 in a region affected by security and economic crisis.
+Improving access to education and drinking water: this project to support a multisectoral and integrated response to the needs of affected populations in the eastern region (PARMI-EST) took place from July 2022 to June 2023 in a region affected by security and economic crises.

 Learn more

-The security crisis in Burkina Faso has caused a significant increase in humanitarian needs, affecting around 4.7 million people, i.e., one in 5 Burkinabè.
-Facing these pressing challenges, Enfants du Monde has been mandated to Support a Multisectoral and Integrated Response to the needs of affected populations in the North-Central region (PARMI-North-Central) in order to improve the situation through a global approach.
+The security crisis in Burkina Faso has led to a significant increase in humanitarian needs, affecting approximately 4.7 million people, or one in five Burkinabè.
+Faced with these pressing challenges, Enfants du Monde has been mandated to provide support for a multisectoral and integrated response to the needs of affected populations in the Centre-Nord region (PARMI-Centre Nord) in order to improve the situation through a comprehensive approach.

 Learn more

-In order to send to school and protect the children in the Hauts-Bassins Region in the west of the country, in response to major educational challenges, exacerbated by the security crisis in the country, we are leading a programme of Strengthening the Education and Emergency Response System in the Hauts-Bassins region (PRSERU-HB) in the west of the country.
+To educate and protect children in the Hauts Bassins region in the west of the country in response to major educational challenges exacerbated by the security crisis in the country, we are implementing a programme to strengthen the education system and respond to emergencies in the Hauts-Bassins region (PRSERU-HB) in the west of the country.

 Learn more

-On behalf of the global fund Education Cannot Wait, and with the project of Support to the National Education System Resilience (PARSE), we are ensuring that vulnerable 3 to 17 years old children or in emergency situations following the attacks of their villages have access to an education format that guarantees quality continuous education in the East-Centre region of Burkina Faso.
+On behalf of the global fund Education Cannot Wait, we are working with the National Education System Resilience Support Project (PARSE) to ensure that children aged 3 to 17 who are vulnerable or in emergency situations following attacks on their villages have access to a form of education that ensures quality educational continuity in the Centre-East region of Burkina Faso.

 Learn more